 I continue to be amazed at the fact that The Gumbo Lab was just an idea on paper July 2020.
 During a pandemic when everything was going to shit in a hand basket and many of us were just trying to figure out each day as it came.
 And in 6 months, there have been lessons learned in order to make the 2nd Solo Project even better than the 1st.
 There were necessary lessons learned about what it truly means to create art and a space for art with a sense of integrity, a work ethic, and more importantly from a space of love.
 Grace and Love!
 There is also joy.
 The joy of seeing the words come to fruition and to actually get the funding to make all of this possible.

-The Solo Project will now be every fall until forever, and it will continue to be a space for Black women, Black femmes, Black queer women, and Black transwomen to discover what is possible.
-(Fall 2021)
+The Solo Project will continue to be a space for Black women and Black queer artists to discover what is possible.

 So yes, Gumbo Lab is simmering and ready to "nourish your spirit and soul."
 There is also an opportunity to get your work produced and seen by a national and international audience.
 Because this is what it means to put the work in.
 This is The Gumbo Lab.